Siamese crocodile: Exploitation and fragmentation

 Illegal capture of wild crocodiles for supply to farms is an ongoing threat, as well as incidental capture/drowning in fishing nets and traps.
 The Siamese crocodile currently has extremely low and fragmented remaining populations with little proven reproduction in the wild.

+Poaching is a severe threat to the Siamese crocodile, with the value of wild ones reaching hundreds of dollars in the black market, where they are illegally taken into crocodile farms and hybridized with other, larger species.

 Siamese crocodiles have historically been captured for skins and to stock commercial crocodile farms.
 In 1945, skin hunting for commercial farms was banned by the French colonial administration of Cambodia.
 In the late 1940s, populations spurred the development of farms and harvesting wild crocodiles for stocking these farms.
 Protection was abolished by the Khmer Rouge, but later reinstated under Article 18 of the Fishery Law of 1987, which "forbids the catching, selling, and transportation of...[wild] crocodiles..."

 Crocodile farming now has a huge economic impact in the provinces surrounding Tonle Sap, where 396 farms held over 20,000 crocodiles in 1998.
 Many crocodiles were exported from Cambodia since the mid-1980s to stock commercial farms in Thailand, Vietnam, and China.

 Despite legal protection, a profitable market exists for the capture and sale of crocodiles to farms since the early 1980s.
 Chronic hunting has led to the decline of the wild Siamese crocodile.